jojje/imdb-sqlite/README.md

 Just run the program with no arguments, and you'll get a file named `imdb.db` in the current working directory.

+### Hints
+* Make sure the disk the database is written to has sufficient space.
+  About 5 GiB is needed.
+* Use a SSD to speed up the import.
+* To check the best case import performance, use an in-memory database:
+  `--db :memory:`.

 ## Example

     $ imdb-sqlite